schwermc/Not_Enough_Potions/README.md

 ## Added
 Added garden pot UI for players to choice what to plant <br />

+## Update
+Update the gold UI to show the amount of gold needed <br />

 ## Credits
 **Andy W**: [Inventory System](https://www.youtube.com/watch?v=_IqTeruf3-s) <br />